loizuf/ipe_collection/README.md

 Stylesheets that modifiy the possible angle values for Ipe's angular snap.

 ### Arrowheads
-Contains stylefiles that provide additional and different arrowhead shapes.
+Contains stylefiles that provide additional and different arrowhead shapes (and placements).

 ### Backgrounds
 Stylesheets that set a specific background for the Ipe canvas.